menonvarun/taf/pages/old_pages/driver_creation_in_taf.md

 ---
 layout: default
 title: WebDriver in TAF
-permalink: /webdriver_in_taf.html
+permalink: /webdriver_in_taf_old.html
 heading: WebDriver Creation/Management
 basicnav: true
 ---

 #WebDriver Creation/Management

 TAF have an in-built driver creation and management system in place.
-Following are teh features available by the said API:
+Following are the features available by the said API:
 - Default driver creation based on the provided driver name ex. _**firefox**_ , _**chrome**_ , _**ie**_ , etc.
 - Flexibility to define custom driver creation and easy plugging in to the framework.
-- Multi-threaded/Non-multithreaded driver management.
+- Multi-threaded/Non multi-threaded driver management.

 ##Default WebDriver creation